Michael Thomas

 “A writer of enthralling voice and startling insight.” — IMPAC Dublin Judges Citation

-Man Gone Down was selected as one of the New York Times Book Review’s top five novels of the year, as well as a New York Times Notable Book, and a San Francisco Chronicle Notable Book.
-In June 2009, Thomas was awarded the prestigious IMPAC Dublin Literary Award — which the New York Times cited as “the largest and most international literary prize in the world after the Nobel.”
-His book was selected from 145 nominations around the globe, of which four were from the US.
-The Judges wrote in their Citation that Man Gone Down is: “brilliant in its scope and energy, and deeply moving in its human warmth.”
+In June 2009, Thomas was awarded the prestigious IMPAC Dublin Literary Award, which the New York Times cited as “the largest and most international literary prize in the world after the Nobel.”
+Man Gone Down was selected for this award from 145 nominations around the globe, four of which were from the US.
+According to the judges, Man Gone Down is: “brilliant in its scope and energy, and deeply moving in its human warmth.”
 The judges continue: “Thomas’ novel shows, in unsentimental clarity, the way the future can close mercilessly on those marginalized by race and social circumstance.
 ‘Not a train,’ as he writes about the cadences of the blues, ‘but something coming down the track under its own unconscious locomotion.’”

 Short Bio